wp-plugins/bns-early-adopter/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 0.8 =
+* Released May 2014
+* Added optional shortcode_atts filter variable
+* Added `plugin_data` method
+* Added new FAQ referencing the `/bns-customs/` folder location
+* Define location for BNS plugin customizations
+* Move to use generic folder for all "BNS" plugins to use
+* Updated required version of WordPress to 3.6
+* Updated compatibility version
+* Updated copyright years

 = 0.7.1 =
 * Released December 2013
 * Code Reformatting and version compatibility update